Deep Hedging with Options Using the Implied Volatility Surface: Deep hedging framework

 \subsection{Reinforcement learning and deep hedging}

 The problem described in Equation \eqref{Hedging_problem} is addressed by directly estimating the policy function (the investment strategy $\tilde{\phi}$) using a policy gradient method.
 This approach leverages a parametric representation of the policy function through an Artificial Neural Network (ANN).
-Specifically, a parameter vector $\theta$ is introduced to define the policy $\tilde{\phi}$, which is optimized to minimize the risk measure $\rho$ applied to the hedging error at maturity.
+Specifically, the policy $\tilde{\phi}$, governed by a parameter vector $\theta$, is optimized to minimize the risk measure $\rho$ evaluated at the terminal hedging error.
 Representing the policy generated by the ANN as $\tilde{\phi}_{\theta}$, the hedging strategy is defined as $\phi_{t+1}=\tilde{\phi}_{\theta}(X_{t})$.
 Problem \eqref{Hedging_problem} can therefore be approximated as

 Given the inherent continuity of ANNs, the mapping $\phi_{t+1}=\tilde{\phi}_{\theta}(X_{t})$ may lead to frequent small adjustments in the hedging position, potentially increasing long-term transaction costs.
 To mitigate this effect, we introduce a no-trade region, within which there is no rebalancing.

-At time $t$, the no-trade region is determined by the distance between the current portfolio position, $\phi_t$, and the next position proposed by the ANN, $\tilde{\phi}_{\theta}(X_t)$.
-Specifically, rebalancing occurs only if the cumulative deviation in positions across hedging instruments exceeds a threshold $l$:

-This formulation expresses the no-trade region in terms of the number of shares of option contracts, providing a measure of the distance at which rebalancing becomes cost-effective, capturing the trade-off between transaction costs and maintaining proximity to the desired portfolio adjustments.
-Indeed, when rebalancing actions proposed by the neural network are minor, they are not implemented because (i) this only leads to a small misalignment with the ideal hedging positions and (ii) this allows avoiding transaction costs.\footnote{We tried other specifications for the no-trade region (for instance explicitly capturing transaction cost amounts), with results being qualitatively similar.} In this framework, both the ANN parameters $\theta$ and the rebalancing threshold $l$ are treated as learnable parameters, allowing the model to jointly optimize the size of rebalancing actions and decisions of whether or not to rebalance.
+In practice, the no-trade region has a negligible impact on the performance of the ANN, but it improves the results of our benchmark strategies.
+Further details are provided in \cref{A No trade region}.

 As shown in \cite{François2025}, the policy $\tilde{\phi}_{\theta}$ may inadvertently incorporate speculative elements, such as doubling strategies, where agents continuously increase their exposure in an attempt to recover successive losses.
 Such strategies are undesirable as they deviate from sound risk management principles.
-To prevent this problem, we introduce a soft tracking error constraint that penalizes the network during training if the time-$t$ tracking error,
+To prevent this problem, we introduce a soft tracking error constraint